 Introducing New Original, Paul Hletko

-Our latest New Original is Paul Hletko, founder and distiller of FEW Spirits, some of the best bourbon we’ve had.
-What better way to introduce Paul than in his own words, we sat down and asked him a few questions…
+Our latest New Original is Paul Hletko, founder and distiller of FEW Spirits, maker of some of the best bourbon we’ve had.
+What better way to introduce Paul than in his own words; we sat down and asked him a few questions…

 What inspired you to start FEW?